elyseio/ticket-checker/README.md

 Link: https://www.ticketnet.com.ph/event-detail/The-Corrs
 ====================================================================================

 Would you like to list available artists (y/n):
 ```

+---

+## Notes

+- Ensure the `artists` array contains the names of the artists you want to track.
+- The program is case-insensitive when checking for artist names.

+Feel free to customize the `artists` array and adapt the program to your requirements!